Witchcraft Destroys Minds & Reaps Souls

-Witchcraft Destroys Minds & Reaps Souls (also known as simply Witchcraft) is the debut studio album by the American rock band Coven.
-Released in 1969, it was unusual in that it dealt with overtly occult and satanic themes.
-It was removed from the market soon after its release due to controversy, as it coincided with the hysteria surrounding the Manson family and rampant media speculation about occult influences on the American counterculture.
+Witchcraft Destroys Minds & Reaps Souls (also known simply as Witchcraft) is the first album by the American rock band Coven.
+The album's overtly occult and satanic themes prompted removal from the market soon after its release in 1969.
+That summer coincided with public hysteria surrounding the Manson family and rampant media speculation about occult influences on the era's counterculture.
 The album's lyrical themes and visual design were influential on the occult rock and heavy metal genres.

 Background

 One of the songwriters, James Vincent, appears with the name "Jim Donlinger" on the album.
 Born James Vincent Dondelinger, he was not a member of the band (prior to this he was in the band Aorta), but was asked by Bill Traut, Coven's producer (and founder of Dunwich Records, whose logo also appears on the album), to write, arrange and co-produce the album together with Traut.
 Vincent describes the event in negative terms, as a "bizarre album project":